facebookresearch/AnimatedDrawings/examples/config/README.md

 All mesh triangles close to these bones will be rendered on the same pass.

     - <b>bvh_depth_drivers</b> <em>(list[str])</em>:
-But how do we the order in which to render the character bodypart groups?
+But how do we determine the order in which to render the character bodypart groups?
 We do this by computing the distance from one or more skeleton joints (i.e. depth drivers) to their projection planes.
 This contains a list of one or more skeleton joints used for this purpose: the average depth is calculated, then character bodypart groups are rendered from smallest average depth to largest average depth.